 Why should charities be investing in marketing and PR services?

-Investing in digital charity marketing can help nonprofits to overcome this hurdle by reaching people online.
-Pandemic aside, digital is becoming a more and more popular method for individuals to connect with charities. #GivingTuesday is a hugely popular online fundraising event, which raised £20.2 million in donations in 2020.
-In the 2020 Nonprofit Leadership Impact Study, 30% of charities surveyed admitted that they didn’t participate, potentially missing out on significant online donations.
+Investing in digital charity marketing can help non-profits to overcome this hurdle by reaching people online.
+Pandemic aside, digital is becoming a more and more popular method for individuals to connect with charities. #GivingTuesday is a hugely popular online fundraising event, which raised £20.2 million in donations in 2021.
+In the 2020 Non-profit Leadership Impact Study, 30% of charities surveyed admitted that they didn’t participate, potentially missing out on significant online donations.

 Charities can lack the in-house knowledge to get the most out of digital platforms like social media and email, and this is where investing in agency services can be really beneficial.

-If you’re a charity that’s looking to up your online fundraising game in time for #GivingTuesday, get in touch with us via our contact form to find out how we can help you.
+If you’re charity is looking to grow their online fundraising game in time for #GivingTuesday, then get in touch with us to arrange a complimentary meeting with us online.
+To arrange a meeting, click here.